I will introduce this through a two example web interaction

 Now let’s say the application code called an

 Ecto.Repo database for a query, this scenario is a slightly different.

-When your Phoenix application was started, assuming you are using Ecto for database interactions, a pool of (usually 10) long running processes are started immediately and waiting to be used.
+When your Phoenix application was started, assuming you are using Ecto for database interactions, a pool of (usually 10) long running processes are started immediately and waiting to be used for code execution.
 These are started immediately instead of being spawned each time the Repo is called because connecting to the database is a “heavy” task, meaning it takes more time and computer resources to execute than other processes that are not pooled.
 The Erlang and Elixir process pooling technology is Poolboy.

 When your application code makes a query using Repo, it uses one of the established pooled process connections to do so.
-Upon query completion a message is sent to the application process with it’s response or error, then the application process continues any additional processing before sending the final response to the HTTP process.
+Once the query completes then a message is sent to the application process.
+At that point the application process continues any additional code execution before sending the final response to the HTTP process.

 There are many more processes running in any Phoenix application.
 My hope is after reading this it will give you confidence to explore more of the ecosystem.

 To get a visualization of Elixir processes in your Phoenix application run the following command: